streamsend-io/docsify/overview.md

 Sometimes it make more sense to _stream_ a file rather than to _send_ a file using file-send utilities such as mv, cp, scp, ftp or curl.

 - _Kafka TCO_: files alongside events: files share the same data plumbing as events
-- _Robust_: the streaming protocol uses automatic-retry to ensure that all data is sent, even on unreliable networks
+- _Robust_: for edge devices and unreliable networks, the streaming protocol uses automatic-retry to ensure that all data is sent
 - _Secure_: flexible configuration using strong encryption ciphers
-- _Efficient_: multiple built-in compression algorithms, use of zero-copy
+- _Efficient_: automatic message size and partition count detection
 - _Scalable_: virtually unlimited parallel scalability for data uploaders and downloaders

 ## Key Use Cases